 Administration.
 Our 2007 equity incentive plan is administered by our board of directors, or any board committee designated by it.
 Our board of directors, or any designated committee, is authorized to interpret, establish or amend the plan at any time for any reason.
-They will determine the terms and conditions of any award, including, but not limited to, the exercise price for any option, restrictions and vesting conditions, including time-based vesting conditions, they will also specify in the award agreement whether the option constitues an incentive share option, or ISO, or a non-qualifying stock option.
+They will determine the terms and conditions of any award, including, but not limited to, the exercise price for any option, restrictions and vesting conditions, including time-based vesting conditions and performance-based vesting conditions, forfeiture provisions and other applicable terms.
+In addition, they will also specify in the award agreement whether the option constitutes an incentive share option, or ISO, or a non-qualifying stock option.
 Awards under our 2007 equity incentive plan may also be awarded under certain performance-based criteria based on conditions our board of directors, or any designated committee, deems appropriate.